Squad breakdown: Brisbane Heat Supercoach BBL14 preview

 In England’s The Hundred competition this year he played six games, taking just two wickets in the process.

-He then went wicketless again in his most recent Marsh Cup fixture in Brisbane (at the time of writing).
+He then went wicketless again in his most recent Marsh Cup fixture in Brisbane, before bouncing back with four wickets in Adelaide.

 He’ll be a huge watch early, but I’m not convinced at this stage when the likes of Walter, Bartlett and potentially Neser are available for the double among the Heat bowling ranks.